Acoustic Emission

 You can contact me direct at: [email protected] for more information about training or a proposal.

-Acoustic Emission saves another critical asset just in time
+Acoustic Emission (AE) saves another Critical Asset just in time

-The first line of defence in your industrial plant are operators, they spend most of their working lives with these assets producing the products that pay all of our wages.
+The first line of defence in your plant are operators, they spend most of their working lives with these assets producing the products that pay our wages.

-If you are starting a predictive program, make sure you include everyone, identify individuals that notice things more often than others, talk regularly about how their process is running, and anything unusual happening with the product.
+If you are starting a 'predictive' program, make sure you include everyone, identify individuals that notice things more often than others, talk regularly about how their process is running, and anything unusual that's happening with the product.

-This information can sometimes reveal hidden issues that technology can't identify.
+This information can sometimes reveal hidden issues that most technology can't identify.

-It was an operator that mentioned an unusual 'surge' sound coming from a large extruder, that lead us to examine ingredient throughputs and ruled out the process variables.
-Sometimes ingredient could 'bridge' causing issues with the mix into the barrel of the extruder, I could still consider this, but put it to the back of my mind.
+It was an operator that mentioned an unusual 'surging' sound coming from a large extruder that lead us to examine ingredient throughputs and ruled out the process variables.

-If you are starting a predictive program, make sure you include everyone, identify individuals that notice things more often than others, talk regularly about how their process is running, and anything unusual happening with the product.
+If you are starting a 'predictive' program, make sure you include everyone, identify individuals that notice things more often than others, talk regularly about how their process is running, and anything unusual that's happening with the product.

-This information can sometimes reveal hidden issues that technology can't identify.
+This information can sometimes reveal hidden issues that most technology can't identify.

-It was an operator that mentioned an unusual 'surge' sound coming from a large extruder, that lead us to examine ingredient throughputs and ruled out the process variables.
-Sometimes ingredient could 'bridge' causing issues with the mix into the barrel of the extruder, I could still consider this, but put it to the back of my mind.
+It was an operator that mentioned an unusual 'surging' sound coming from a large extruder that lead us to examine ingredient throughputs and ruled out the process variables.

-I also sampled the lubricant every month through a port, a laboratory then analysed and tracked the condition of the oil.
+I also sampled the lubricant every four weeks through an inline sampling port, Finnings CAT laboratory then analysed and tracked the condition of the lubricant.

-Various points on these assets were identified with 'Nodes' for repeatability as shown below.
+Key points on these assets were identified with 'Node' sampling points for repeatability as shown below.

-I also sampled the lubricant every month through a port, a laboratory then analysed and tracked the condition of the oil.
+I also sampled the lubricant every four weeks through an inline sampling port, Finnings CAT laboratory then analysed and tracked the condition of the lubricant.

-Various points on these assets were identified with 'Nodes' for repeatability as shown below.
+Key points on these assets were identified with 'Node' sampling points for repeatability as shown below.

 Next I interrogated the oil sample history and trends of the AE outputs over the past few months.

-Another key thing, 'Know Your Asset'.. the more you know the better.
+Another key thing is 'Know Your Asset'... the more you know the better prepared you will be.

-I knew this extruder was 18 months older than the other and had been in service for 11 years.
+I knew this particular extruder was 18 months older than the other one and had been in service for 11 years.

-I also knew it had never suffered a failure or refurbishment, we were well into the asset life cycle and we understood it had been well looked after.
+I also knew it had never suffered any bearing failure or had any refurbishment, so we knew we were well into the asset life cycle of the bearings.

-I decided to take an ad hoc Oil Sample and send it to the laboratory.
+I decided to take an unplanned two week Oil Sample and send it to the laboratory.

-I also moved to the next level with the AE inspection, taking Spectra samples from the main gearbox and the transfer gearbox housing; this transfer was a 5:1 step down transmission that coupled the drive motor to the twin screw main extruder gearbox.
+I also moved to the next level with the AE inspections, taking Spectra samples from the main gearbox and the transfer gearbox housing; the transfer was a 5:1 step down transmission that coupled the drive motor to the twin screw main extruder gearbox.

 Finning Oil sample pack shown below:

-The oil sample would take 3-4 days in the post, I 'phoned the laboratory requesting they expedite the sample, it was available on the database result within 48 hours, it showed an elevated Fe (Iron) reading but nothing too alarming.
+The oil sample would take 3-4 days in the post, so I called the laboratory requesting they expedite the sample, it was available on the database result within 48 hours and showed an elevation in Fe (Iron) reading but nothing too alarming.

-I scheduled to take more frequent samples at weekly intervals.
+I scheduled to take more frequent weekly samples.

-The Spectra result was more interesting, it showed a peak indicating a possible anomaly at the inner race frequency.
+The Spectra results were more interesting, this showed a peak indicating a possible anomaly at the inner race frequency.

 This audio inspection indicated an intermittent 'click' occurring at a sub rotational speeds.